Help on a lifestyle property dedicated to sustainability and self sufficiency in the Bay of Plenty, New Zealand

 Help

-Whatever season, we are busy clearing gardens and prepare for the next season, as well as occasionally making fruit wines, mainly in autumn, and bottling it, which is a non-commercial hobby activity.
+Whatever season, we are busy clearing gardens and preparing for the next season.
+In autumn, we make fruit wines, and bottling it, which is a non-commercial hobby activity.

 The property is one of the better examples of self sufficiency you will have the opportunity to visit in NZ.
-Some nice worm farms have been re-constructed, solar PV panels and an electric car.
-You will be able to help with some weeding and tending the animals and small projects.
+Compost, worm farms, vege gardens, solar PV panels and an electric car, solar hot water are some of the carbon friendly, permaculture things we do.

 Also we are involved in organising a 300 Ha pest free zone in the Kaimai Mamaku State Forest Park, so you get an insiders view on possum, stoat and rat control up the end of the road.

-We live simply, majoring in low carbon and a gentle footprint on earth.
+We live simply, majoring in low carbon and a gentle footprint on the earth.
+We are a non-smoking, non-Vaping property.
 We mostly eat home grown produce.
 We are dairy free, making our own Oat/almond milk. if you can't live without cheese, you may care to bring some.

-If the weather is good, there is lots of interesting stuff to help us with.
+If the weather is good, there are lots of interesting stuff to help us with.

 In summer, we have so many requests we are sorry to have to turn down so many great people.
 It is best to book at least a month in advance if you would like to stay with us.